ludmilagd/SQL-Project/README.md

 Objective: Research projects of Pewlett Hackard  from 1980 to 2000 and analyze data to answer questions below.

-In the present analysis there is a data modeling diagram with the relationship between the tables in the database
+Data modeling diagram with the relationship between the tables in the database

 #### Data Analysis